andre0707/WorkoutMap/README.md

 [Report a bug/problem/issue](https://github.com/andre0707/WorkoutMap/issues)

+You can also check the wiki page here: [Wiki](https://github.com/andre0707/WorkoutMap/wiki)

 ## Description

 Ever wondered what it would look like to see all your in Health recorded workouts on one map at once?